exornabio/isomir/README.md

 * The workflow was controlled by **WDL**.
 * The input reads can be splitted and **parallelly processed** in WDL.
 * Add some helper functions, including **visualization**.
-* Beside the algorithm from QuagmiR, we align the shore reads to pre-miRNA directly with Smith–Waterman algorithm.
+* Beside the algorithm from QuagmiR, we align the shore reads to pri-miRNA from MirGeneDB (www.mirgenedb.org) directly with Smith–Waterman algorithm.

 ## Code structure